aliechoes/pytorch-multichannel-data-template/README.md

 ## Running the Code

-For running this code, it is enough to just pass the config file and run the [main.py](main.py):
+For running this code, it is enough to just pass the config file and run the [main.py](main.py).
+For testing whether the code works or not, you can use the folder [sample_data](sample_data) which includes MNIST dataset with two channels (the second channel is artificially created)

 ```bash
 python main.py --config ./configs/sample_config.json